Christianity in the 9th century: Filioque clause

 Since the 5th century, Christendom had been divided into a pentarchy of five sees with Rome holding the primacy.
 This was determined by canonical decision and did not entail hegemony of any one local church or patriarchate over the others.
 However, Rome began to interpret her primacy in terms of sovereignty, as a God-given right involving universal jurisdiction in the Church.
 The collegial and conciliar nature of the Church, in effect, was gradually abandoned in favor of a supremacy of unlimited papal power over the entire Church.
 These ideas were finally given systematic expression in the West during the Gregorian Reform movement of the 11th century.

 This fundamental difference in ecclesiology would cause all attempts to heal the schism and bridge the divisions to fail.
 Rome bases her claims to "true and proper jurisdiction" (as the Vatican Council of 1870 put it) on St. Peter.
-This "Roman" exegesis of Mathew 16:18, however, has been unacceptable to the patriarchs of Eastern Orthodoxy.
+This "Roman" exegesis of Matthew 16:18, however, has been unacceptable to the patriarchs of Eastern Orthodoxy.
 For them, specifically, St. Peter's primacy could never be the exclusive prerogative of any one bishop.
 All bishops must, like St. Peter, confess Jesus as the Christ and, as such, all are St. Peter's successors.
 The churches of the East gave the Roman See primacy but not supremacy, the pope being the first among equals but not infallible and not with absolute authority.

 The other major irritant to Eastern Orthodoxy was the Western interpretation of the procession of the Holy Spirit.
 Like the primacy, this too developed gradually.
 This theologically complex issue involved the addition by the West of the Latin phrase filioque ("and from the Son") to the Creed.
 The original Creed sanctioned by the councils and still used today by the Orthodox Church did not contain this phrase; the text simply states "the Holy Spirit, the Lord and Giver of Life, who proceeds from the Father."
 Theologically, the Latin interpolation was unacceptable to Eastern Orthodoxy since it implied that the Spirit now had two sources of origin and procession, the Father and the Son, rather than the Father alone.
 The balance between the three persons of the Trinity was altered and the understanding of the Trinity and God confused.
 The result, the Orthodox Church believed, was theologically indefensible.

 But in addition to the dogmatic issue raised by the filioque, the Greeks argued that the phrase had been added unilaterally and, therefore, illegitimately, since the East had not been consulted.

 In the final analysis, only another ecumenical council could introduce such an alteration.
 Indeed, the councils, which drew up the original Creed had expressly forbidden any subtraction or addition to the text.